randujar11/AutomationChallenge/README.md

 These test cases are:

-1. Login
+1. Login successful.
-2. Log in
+2. Add contacts.
-3. Search for an item using the navigation
+3. Contact Details.

 ## Tools and technologies